survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 ### Avoiding Bundling Dependencies

-Given it's not a good idea to bundle your package dependencies, such as React, within the distribution bundle itself, you should let the user inject them.
+Since it's not a good idea to bundle your package dependencies, such as React, within the distribution bundle itself, you should let the user inject them.
 You can configure external dependencies using the `externals` configuration.
 You can control it like this:

 **webpack.config.js**